MeemeeLab/node-anime-viewer/README.md

 # node-anime-viewer
 Nodejs implementation of ani-cli.
-This program requires VLC installed and PATH to VLC executable configured.
+~~This program requires VLC installed and PATH to VLC executable configured.~~ The program will use default application if VLC is not available.

 ### Tested on windows and linux, Pull requests are welcome